Skeletonek/slb_ljpm_oss/README.md

   - Android 13
   - Android 14

-{- Windows 11 22H2 and Linux distributions such as Fedora 39 are not supported because they will go EOL before LJPM 2.0 version release -}

 Technically it is possible to run the game on unsupported platforms such as MacOS or BSD-family systems, but no binaries are provided and developers won't help with developing fixes for these systems.